BtabOrg/bookface/README.md

 - Maintainability: is the code well-documented?

-List of tests for the different features groupsed into scenarios
+List of tests for the different features grouped into scenarios
 ================================================================

 A person visits the website